EventStore/EventStore/docs/configuring.md

 ### Start EventStoreDB as a service on a custom port

-Follow the instructions in [Getting started](getting-started/README.md) to install an EventStoreDB package.
+Follow the instructions in the [installation](installation.md#linux) section to install an EventStoreDB package.
 Do not start EventStoreDB.

 Find your `inet` address.
 For example: